 Why Do You Invest?

-The answer to that question for many people is: I invest in order to make money.
+The answer to that question for many people is: I invest to make money.
 On the surface that might seem to be the most obvious and simple answer.
 But is it?
 The real answer is a little more complicated than that.

 Making money is what we do in our chosen career.
 If you are a lawyer, doctor, mechanic, school teacher, or enjoy some other career path, that is how you make money.
 Additionally, some people try to make money by investing their life savings into real estate or possibly a start-up company.
 Statistics show that one in five new companies succeeds while all the others fail.
 Likewise, if someone invests in real estate at a bad time in the market cycle, they could wait decades to get their money back–if at all.
 Is that really what most of us have in mind when thinking about investing?